cypherpunks-core/Satellite-project/article/building-your-own-bitcoin-satellite-node-part3.md

 This concludes Part 3 of the Building Your Own Bitcoin Satellite Node guide.
 A special thanks to Chris Cook at Blockstream for walking me through setting my sat node up, and also to Greg Maxwell for informing me of such a cool and exciting application of technology.

 For a more in-depth guide visit: https://github.com/Blockstream/satellite

-If you found this guide helpful you can spend tips to `3KQFQptqczxfXfWKwTxDw7iwifrf96axuG`

-Thanks for reading!

--grubles